erhant/project-euler/ethernaut/18-Magic-Number.md

 }
 ```

-and deploy it, I see that there are waaay more than 10 opcodes when I call the function and check the opcodes in the Remix IDE debugger.
+and deploy it, I see that there are _waaay_ more than 10 opcodes when I call the function and check the opcodes in the Remix IDE debugger.
 So, we need to somehow write our own assembly there.
-To do this, we will become the compiler and do barebones contract creation: a transaction to address `0x0` with some data that is our contract!
-Contracts are made of two parts: initialization and runtime.
+To do this, we will **become** the compiler and do barebones contract creation: a transaction to address `0x0` with some data that makes our contract!
+Contract creation codes are made of two parts: initialization code and runtime code.
 Let us do the runtime first, since we know what to do there: return 42 somehow!

 ## Runtime Code